 Planned system evolution

 Having implemented and used the solution with large cohorts, we’ve recently begun working with AkzoNobel again to explore some significant design and interface changes to the system to aid the overall user experience.
 Additional functionality will also be introduced including a questionnaire builder option for administrators to add new assessments as the business needs them.
-These will be completed later in 2016.

 There has been a really positive reaction from employees to the new tool and the assessment process.
 It’s still early days in terms of measuring the business impact of this programme, however, Jasmin Vodjdani, Project Manager, Organisational Development at AkzoNobel, comments: